 To emphasize again, 4-5 inches thick bubble wrap all the way around an item.
 A couple turns of bubble wrap WILL NOT provide adequate protection!

-- Take the boxed item to a shipping store, such as a FedEx or UPS store, and have them box it again, with crumbled packing paper (preferred) or foam peanut fill between the two boxes maybe 2 inches all the way around.
+- Take the boxed item to a shipping store, such as a FedEx or UPS store, and have them box it again, with crumbled packing paper (preferred) or foam peanut fill (very much not preferred) between the two boxes maybe 2 inches all the way around.
 Inspect it to make sure it is securely taped shut, all around.

 - Ship the item via ground service to save cost.
 It is only 3-4 days transit to most parts of the US with most services.